uptoolkit/laravel-repository/README.md

 [![Packagist](https://poser.pugx.org/blok/laravel-repository/d/total.svg)](https://packagist.org/packages/blok/laravel-repository)
 [![Packagist](https://img.shields.io/packagist/l/blok/laravel-repository.svg)](https://packagist.org/packages/blok/laravel-repository)

 An opiniated way to handle business logic with the Repository pattern.

-This package tends to give you an opiniated structure to handle your business logic inside the repository folder.
-It comes with handy helpers to let you use this repository inside your controller or api controller without the need to redefine the wheel everytimes.
+This package tends to give you an opiniated structure to handle your business logic inside one repository folder instead of duplicating your code in Controllers, Seeders etc.

+It comes with handy helpers to let you use this repository inside your controller, api controller or graphql mutation without the need to redefine the wheel everytimes.

 ## Installation